-Ajmal tells us that after school graduation he wanted to become a doctor so much but couldn’t make it in India.
-The education in India cost too much and the contest was very serious that is why his parents sent him to Ukraine.
+Ajmal tells us that, after graduating from school, he wanted to become a doctor very much but he couldn’t make it in India.
+The education in India cost too much, and the contest was very serious, that is why his parents sent him to study in Ukraine.

-Charmi met the professor from Uzhhorod National University during one of such seminars and he persuaded her to enter here.
-Foreign students consider positive reviews as much as a low price for education.
+During one of such seminars, Charmi met a professor from Uzhhorod National University, and he persuaded her to apply there.
+Foreign students consider positive reviews as much as the low price for education.
 Students often tell that they came to Uzhhorod because their older friends and relatives study here.
-They say that the level of instruction is high and the atmosphere is welcoming.
+They say that the level of education is high and the atmosphere is welcoming.

-Charmi says that she always dreamt of being a doctor because she knows a lot about ailments and body processes.
-She is interested in the way human organism works.
-She wants to help ill people:
+Charmi says that she has always dreamt of being a doctor because she knows a lot about diseases and body processes.
+She is interested in the way a human body works.
+She wants to help sick people:

 — In India, people respect you if you are a doctor.
-You have bright future until the end of life because you can save human lives and receive a blessing for that.
-The demand for doctors is great, the population in the country is growing quickly.
+You have a bright future until the end of your life because you can save human lives and receive a blessing for that.
+The demand for doctors is great, as the population in the country is growing rapidly.

-Shikku says that according to one prognosis the population in India can double during the next 40 years.
-The demand for competent doctors will also rise correspondingly:
+Shikku says that, according to some prediction, the population in India can double during the next 40 years.
+The demand for qualified doctors will also rise correspondingly:

-— There must be at least one doctor for 100 of people.
+— There must be at least one doctor for 100 people.
 That is why young specialists will always have work.
-This new Medicine boom replaced the IT boom.
+This new medicine boom replaced the IT boom.
 5-6 years ago all parents wanted their children to be programmers.

 — Yeah, I am planning to get back to India but it doesn’t mean that I don’t like Ukraine.
 I just want to work in my native country.